solana-labs/networkexplorer/README.md

 Redis is known as a very fast in-memory data structure server.
-To keep up with Solana speeds, it may be useful to enable Unix Domain Socket communication for added performance (in our unscientific testing, it gives about 10-40% or more depending on the operations).
+To keep up with Solana speeds, it may be useful to enable Unix Domain Socket communication for added performance (potentially 10-40% or more depending on the operations).

 Add configuration similar to the following to your `/etc/redis/redis.conf` (or equivalent):
 ```